openwfm/wrf-fire/doc/README_git.txt

   Among others, you should see 'origin/jbeezley'.
 To use this branch you need to create your private clone in your local repository by

-    git checkout --track -b jbeezley origin/jbeezley
+    git checkout -b jbeezley origin/jbeezley

   This will create a local branch, jbeezley, that will automatically be updated by the remote branch, jbeezley, on the shared repository.
   "origin" is the default name of the shared repository.
-(You can omit the --track flag if your version of git objects, some do.)

-  You should create your own branch at this point, (substitute <branch>
-  with what you wish to name your branch).

-    git checkout -b <branch> origin/master
-    git push origin <branch>:refs/heads/<branch>

   The first command creates a local branch starting from "master".
 The second command commits (pushes) this branch to the shared repository.

-  The "refs/heads/" part in the remote branch is now necessary in order to create a new branch in a remote repository.
-This is known as a long branch reference, as opposed to the short branch reference "<branch>".
-  While long branch references will work in any git operation, they are only necessary in creating a remote branch.
+  To update your local copy of the jbeezley branch, you can do

+  git checkout jbeezley
+  git pull   (git will know you want to pull from origin/jbeezley)

+  and you are on the jbeezley branch at this point.
+Or, you can

+  git pull origin jbeezley:jbeezley

+  (Of course you can do all that with any other branch, not just jbeezley.)

   To switch to a different local branch

   git checkout <branch>

 4. Updating the repository

-  You can check for new branches in the shared repository by

-    git remote update
-    git branch -r

-  To update a branch, change to that branch and update with

-    git pull

-  This is like 'cvs update', but this will not restore deleted files, for that you need

-    git checkout-index -a

   To synchronize the local repository with the shared one do